JuliaPhysics/Measurements.jl/docs/src/usage.md

 You may want to inspect which measurement contributes most to the total uncertainty of a derived quantity, in order to minimize it, if possible.
-The function `Measurements.uncertainty_components` gives you a dictonary whose values are the components of the uncertainty of `x`.
+The function `Measurements.uncertainty_components` gives you a dictionary whose values are the components of the uncertainty of `x`.

 Standard Score